Most computers running Linux, Unix and MAC have the Python interpreter language already installed, including the Raspberry Pi.

-The process is much the same as for current user only installations.
+The process is much the same as for single user installations.

 The main difference is the destination of the file sbasm and the directory sbapack.

-They must be copied to the directory /usr/bin, which requires root privileges.
+They can be copied to the directory /usr/bin, which requires root privileges.

 cd /usr/bin/sbapack sudo ./precompile.sh

-Final note: On most systems the pyhton interpreter can be found in the directory /usr/bin/.
+Final note: On most systems the python interpreter can be found in the directory /usr/bin/.